LightCurve MoE: A Dynamic Sparse Routing Mixture-of-Experts Architecture for Efficient Stellar Light Curve Classification: Variable types and Data reduction

 \subsection{$\gamma$ Dor}

-$\gamma$ Dors are F0 to F2 stars that are situated at the bottom of the $\delta$ Sct instability strip in the H-R diagram \citep{Understanding}.
-Their masses are from 1.4 to 2.5 $M_{\odot}$, and effective temperatures are from 6500K to 8500K. $\gamma$ Dors have a longer pulsating period (from 0.3 to 3 days) and lower temperature than $\delta$ Sct.
-They pulsate in non-radial gravity modes (g modes) driven by the convective blocking mechanism \citep{dup04}.
-Their pulsation differs from $\delta$ Sct in pressure mode (p mode) or mixed character modes \citep{dup05}.
+$\gamma$ Dors stars are F0 to F2-type stars located at the lower part of the $\delta$ Sct instability strip in the Hertzsprung–Russell (H-R) diagram \citep{Understanding}.
+They have masses ranging from 1.4 to 2.5 $M_{\odot}$ and effective temperatures between 6500K and 8500K.
+Compared to $\delta$ Sct stars, $\gamma$ Dors variables exhibit longer pulsation periods (0.3 to 3 days) and lower temperatures.
+These stars pulsate in non-radial g modes, which are driven by the convective blocking mechanism \citep{dup04}.
+Their pulsation behavior differs from that of $\delta$ Sct stars, which typically show p modes or mixed-mode pulsations \citep{dup05}.